ecyao/ecyao.github.io/_pages/research.md

 "Brook no compromise: How to negotiate a united front" *(MPSA, SPSA 2023.
 Draft on request.)*
 <details><summary>Abstract</summary>
 <p>
 Two groups prefer different versions of a policy, but must commit to the same version for it to pass.
-Groups can only commit once, and do so permanently.
-Neither group knows  other's willingness to compromise -- whether it would rather fail to reach an agreement than accept the other group's preferred version.
-I show that groups that are unwilling to compromise commit as soon as possible, while those that are willing delay commitment.
-I characterize the optimal delay that solves the trade-off between committing quickly to force an opponent's hand and waiting to gain information about the opponent, and show that groups at an informational disadvantage act more conservatively.
-Finally, I analyze the likelihood of avoidable negotiation failure, i.e. when groups fail implement a Pareto improvement although one was possible.
+Commitments are permanent and irrevocable.
+Neither group knows the other's willingness to compromise, i.e. whether it would rather fail to reach an agreement than accept the other group's preferred version.
+I show that groups that are unwilling to compromise commit as soon as possible, while those that are willing to compromise delay commitment.
+The amount of delay chosen balances between the competing incentives to commit quickly and force an opponent's hand versus waiting to gain information about the opponent.
+I use delay to predict the probability of miscoordination that occurs when players fail to implement a welfare-improving outcome although one is feasible.
   </p>
 </details>